Meth Detox

 Outpatient Settings for Meth Treatment at Icarus

-Outpatient rehab is an option for clients that don’t have the option of living at a treatment center or facility.
+Outpatient rehab is an option for clients who don’t have the option of living at a treatment center or facility.
 However, they are required to participate in the same form of counseling and treatment sessions, normally for a period of somewhere between 10 and 20 hours per week.

 Regardless of the specific choice, the end goal is long-term recovery from methamphetamine addiction.